michaelkc/michaelkc.github.io/_posts/2026-09-19-switching-from-onenote-to-joplin.markdown

 - **Waydroid with the OneNote Android app** - the app is optimized for mobile, not desktop, and copy-paste between it and the host is difficult.
 Not suitable as a daily driver.
 - **OneNote web** - extremely slow, and search works badly.
 - **[P3X onenote](https://github.com/patrikx3/onenote)** - a wrapper around OneNote web with some QoL additions.
 Bookmarks help a bit.
-- **My own fork of P3X with better search** - requires a separate Entra app and login, and search is still slow, because there is no change detection to work from and the API is rate-limited.
+- **My own fork of P3X with better search** - requires a separate Entra app and login, and while search is fast, _search indexing_ is slow, because there is no change detection to work from - and the API is rate-limited.
 - **NoteZero, a complete OneNote editor against the OneNote API** - a huge piece of work, unfeasible even with coding agents.
 I gave up on that.

 ### Agent access on Windows